Cars Plan

 Make a Down Payment

-This lowers the amount of your lease, monthly payments and increases the chances of being approved.
-Note that most leasing companies have restriction guidelines on the cap-cost reduction payment that can be made.
+That lowers the amount of your lease, monthly payments and increases the chances of being approved.
+Note that most leasing companies have restriction guidelines on the possible cap-cost reduction payment.

 Reduce Your Debt to Income Ratio